An Overview: What Is Dependent Personality Disorder?

 According to the Cleveland Clinic, a mental health professional may diagnose dependent personality disorder if you meet five or more of the following criteria:

-• “All-consuming, unrealistic fear of being abandoned.
+• An all-consuming, unrealistic fear of being abandoned

-• Anxious or helpless feelings when alone.
+• Anxious or helpless feelings and thoughts when alone

-• Urge to seek a new relationship to provide support and approval when a close relationship ends.”
+• Urge to seek a new relationship to provide support and approval when a close relationship ends

 Getty/AnnaStills